 How do you deduce that a child has an ear infection?
 I had terrible ones as a young thing (my dad smoked a lot), but my mother didn't always know I had them until they were rather far along.
 How will I know when my baby has one?
 What are the symptoms?

-Other Suspects: Don’t let other symptoms, such as loose stools or vomiting, throw you off the trail.
+Other Suspects: Don’t let other symptoms, such as loose stools or vomiting, throw you off the trail when detecting an ear infection.
 Ear infections are sometimes accompanied by systemic symptoms.

 Accomplices: This job cannot be pulled off alone.
 Something must plug the eustachian tube for an ear infection to occur.
 Most commonly an upper respiratory infection is the culprit.
 The accomplice might also be a change in elevation, allergies, an irritant (such as cigarette smoke), reflux, or drinking a bottle while lying on the back.